mdn/mdn/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

 # Nominating [GitHub username] as a [role]

 Thank you for taking the time to nominate a fellow contributor.
 Make sure you read our [list of prerequisites](https://developer.mozilla.org/en-US/docs/MDN/Community/Users_teams) for the relevant role before submitting a nomination.
+Please submit information for the person you are nominating in the sections listed below.

 ## GitHub username (required)